qooxdoo/qooxdoo/docs/core/data_binding/data_binding.md

 #### toClass

-This method converts a given JavaScript objects into model classes.
+This method converts a given JavaScript object into model classes.
 Every class will be stored and available in the `qx.data.model` namespace.
 The name of the class will be generated automatically depending on the data which should be stored in it.
 As an optional parameter you can enable the inclusion of bubbling